 Sending guest posts in HTML is pretty cool and you’d probably think you’re doing the receiving blog some good, but if the guidelines say share a link via Google Docs, please share a link via Google Docs.
 And follow other formatting rules too.

 Several people get on popular websites in this manner.
 I don’t have numbers, but it’s an easy way to write for websites that accept guest posts.
-Just read guidelines and pitch accordingly.
+Just read their guidelines and pitch accordingly.

 Don’t follow the guidelines when pitching